 - 2 tablespoons fresh parsley, chopped

-In a medium size saucepan, bring the vegetable broth almost to a boil over high heat.
+In a medium size saucepan, bring the vegetable broth almost to a boil over medium-high heat.
 Once it comes to this point, turn the heat down to the low setting.
 You need to keep the broth warm throughout the process.

 Add the butter to a large saucepan over medium low heat.
 Add the red bell pepper, shallots and garlic and cook, stirring occasionally for 2 minutes.